Round Valley Indian Tribes of the Round Valley Reservation: Federal legislation

 President Ulysses S. Grant formally established the Round Valley Indian Reservation by Executive Order on March 30, 1870, pursuant to the Four Reservations Act of 1864.
 Life on the Round Valley Reservation has since been affected by much government legislation.
 Two of the most significant impacts were from the Dawes Act of 1887, also known as the Allotment Act, and the Indian Reorganization Act of 1934, known as the IRA.

 The Allotment Act caused the Reservation to be subdivided in 1894 into five and 10 acre plots which were distributed to families.
 By assigning specific pieces of land to individuals, the Act opened the door to private land ownership for Indians.
 Although the land was allotted, it was still held in trust by the government.
-However, in 1920, allotees were allowed to "fee patent" their land: to receive a deed to it by giving up its trust status and accompanying benefits, such as freedom from taxation.
+However, in 1920, allottees were allowed to "fee patent" their land: to receive a deed to it by giving up its trust status and accompanying benefits, such as freedom from taxation.
 Some Round Valley People lost their land as a result.
 Either they were unable to pay the new taxes on it or they sold it to whites or other Indians for the cash.
 Others prospered by establishing farming and stock-raising operations.
 They leased extra land and raised garden vegetables, hay, hogs, and cattle.

 In 1934, the United States Congress passed the Indian Reorganization Act.
 In the interests of promoting self-government, only those Indian organizations consisting of elected councils, rather than those based on cultural traditions, were recognized as tribes by the Federal Bureau of Indian Affairs.
 The Indians of Round Valley jointly elected a tribal council and wrote a constitution both of which still function.
 Along with this alteration in tribal management, a whole range of new regulations intended to halt the loss of land from the Indian Community was also instituted.
 The IRA repealed the Allotment Act and Indians on the Reservation were deprived of the legal ability to buy and sell land, hold deeds and to take out loans.
 The land was put back into trust status and trust land could not be used as security.

 When first recognized, the tribe and reservation were both known as the Covelo Indian Community.

 Other Pomo communities in Mendocino County: